rpm-software-management/rpm/docs/manual/autosetup.md

 ## %autosetup description

-Starting with version 4.11, RPM has a set of new macros to further automatesource unpacking and patch application.
+Starting with version 4.11, RPM has a set of new macros to further automate source unpacking and patch applications.
 Previously one had to manually specify each patch to be applied, eg

 ```